 - Two InDesign library documents, one for ‘layout parts’ and the other for whole page structures.

 Magazine page design…

-Once the Make a Mag zip archive is downloaded and unzipped, here’s the page design process in a nutshell… • Open the InDesign template, open the two Library documents, and try dragging layout parts or whole page layout structures from the small floating library windows into your pages. • Make sure EVERYTHING snaps to the grid!
+Once the Make a Mag zip archive is downloaded and unzipped, here’s the page design process in a nutshell… • Open the InDesign template, open the two Library documents, and try dragging layout parts or whole page layout structures from the small floating library windows into your pages. • Make sure everything – and I do mean EVERYTHING – snaps to the grid!
 That is the secret to making this work. • To get an image into your page, use the Selection Tool to select one of the grey boxes, choose File > Place and pick an image to fill it.
 Use Object > Fitting > Fill Frame Proportionally to scale it to the box. • To edit and add text, choose the Type Tool and click into a type box. • The ready-made library items are nothing more than text and picture boxes (‘frames’ in InDesign speak) and can be moved around and resized.